iamJonJim/treasuro/content/_index.md

 ---
-heading: "Treasuro"
+heading: Treasuro
-subheading: "A collection of the best resources to make personal finance simple"
+subheading: Your go-to collection of resources to make personal finance simple
-handle: ""
+handle: ''

 ---